utah-scs/shredder/README.md

 3. Run make

 To run Shredder:
 1. Run ./shredder & in background.
+Use -c to run Shredder on multiple cores, for example "./shredder -c2" runs Shredder on 2 cores.
 2. example_client.c is an example Shredder client implementation.
    Shredder uses Redis protocol, so Redis client library such as hredis can be used to communicate with Shredder server.
    Shredder adds a new command "JS" to run JavaScript functions.
 Example JS functions can be found in "script.js", including a dataset setup function, a simple key value query function, a graph traversal function and a neural model predict function.

-For DPDK, please follow instructions in seastar/dpdk to setup DPDK
+For DPDK, please follow instructions in seastar/dpdk to setup DPDK.
+To run Shredder with DPDK, run "sudo ./shredder --network-stack native --dpdk-pmd".

 # Caveats